 In 2011, I started a visual exploration of the consequences of growing population density.
 I selected nine fast growing megacities around the world that hold 20 million inhabitants, or will reach this number in the next couple of years.
-These cities grow with 50 new inhabitants an hour.
-Who are these anonymous urban citizens in these cultural dynamic cities that seem to be heterogeneous?
-How do people react to each other in areas of overpopulation?
-What does this excessive growth do with our sense of personal space in the public domain?
-To me street life is a continuous stream of split-second meetings.

 The cities I photograph are ‘on the move’ and its inhabitants are in transit.
 This in-between-ness is representing the present urban state of mind of unfocussed attention of the city dwellers.
 Metropolitan life over-stimulates our senses to which we react with indifference and blasé attitude.
 With the help of telephones, headphones and sunglasses, we detach from space and reality.

 I am fascinated by the distances between people as well as the human scale in relation to the built environment.
 I work in the most crowded streets of cities, where there is very little personal space and people brush-passing each other.
 I am drawn to the working of the arresting shutter: the unique quality of photography to arrest movement.
 I try to capture offbeat moments that remain unseen at the everyday speed of life.